subvisual/subvisual.com/src/posts/2020-07-17-vim-elixir-ide/index.md

 ## Don't worry about formatting

-Because the editor should do it for you!
+Because the editor should do it for you.

 This is something modern languages have improved a lot on recently.
 Code readability is a must.
 But instead of checking linter warnings all the time to find that annoying whitespace that was missing, or following the rules set by our project, we should just focus on what matters, and let the rules enforce